isomerpages/mlaw-corp/news/speeches/_posts/2024-01-15-post-Keynote Address by Minister for Home Affairs and Law Mr K Shanmugam at the CIL.md

 58. It has generally been a benign power – and its pre-eminence and playing the role of Global Policeman post-WW II, has, in a large measure, helped inject a considerable measure of stability to the World.

 </p><p style="margin-left: 40px">
 - As a result, many, especially smaller countries, including Singapore, have benefitted.
 And I will underline that Singapore’s prosperity or stability in the last 50-60 years, a large measure goes to the way the US has been a chief anchor of stability and international order in this region, and the actions that it has taken.
 So, let’s not mistake that.
-Many of us, including in Europe, owe our current state to the way the US has been a very responsible international power.
+Many of us, including in Europe, owe our current state to the way the US has been a very responsible international power.</p>

 {:start="59"}
 59. But the US in the past has been willing to act contrary to its international obligations, to protect its interests.
 And any such lists, depending on who you ask, could take a long time to enumerate, but I will just mention two.

 </p><p style="margin-left: 40px">
 - One example, in 1983, the US invaded Grenada.
-This was condemned by many States at the UN, including Singapore, as a violation of International Law.
+This was condemned by many States at the UN, including Singapore, as a violation of International Law.</p>

 </p><p style="margin-left: 40px">
 - In the 1980s, the US supported military and paramilitary activities against the Nicaraguan government, and refused to participate in a case brought by Nicaragua before the International Court of Justice (ICJ).
-The ICJ held that the US’ actions were in breach of International Law.
+The ICJ held that the US’ actions were in breach of International Law.</p>

 {:start="60"}
 60. There are many other examples, other countries too – but I do not need to belabour the point.
 I think it is fairly well understood.